joelouthan/theologic.us/content/posts/prayers/2020-07-26-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 52:13
+He Was Pierced for Our Transgressions
+Behold, my servant shall act wisely;
+he shall be high and lifted up, and shall be exalted.
 </b></pre>

+Who is this servant?

+When he is high and lifted up?

+King Jesus is his name.

+Be exalted higher and higher.

 ## Prayers for those who are trapped in NAR churches